 Your Miami to Key West Road Trip

-1. Take a boat trip in the Everglades
+2. Take a boat trip in the Everglades

 Rather than immediately going south from Miami to Key Largo, head west when you leave the city and come 30 minutes stop at the Everglades, one of the most unique and beautiful spots in the country.

 You could easily spend days here, but if you’re keen to keep on with the Miami to Key West drive, opt for just one activity like a boat tour, bird watching session or alligator farm visit.
 I went for the alligator airboat ride – it was wonderfully nervewracking!

-2. Snorkel at Key Largo
+3. Snorkel at Key Largo

 Another hour in the car and you’ll hit the first of the Florida Keys.
 Key Largo is known as the dive capital of the keys partly because it’s home to the John Pennekamp Coral Reef State Park, the world’s largest artificial reef.

 Spend an afternoon swimming, snorkelling and scuba diving in amongst the reef as well as a Spanish shipwreck before refuelling somewhere like the Waffle House Diner, Mrs Mac’s Kitchen or Sundowners.

-3. Eat at the Blond Giraffe Key Lime Factory
+4. Eat at the Blond Giraffe Key Lime Factory

 Made from the island-grown key limes, diners, cafes and bakeries across the coral cay archipelago say that they serve the perfect pie.
 But how will you know if you’ve never tried one before?

 Start your sweet pie journey in the Blond Giraffe Key Lime Factory so you can carry onto the rest of the keys with a benchmark in mind.
 Located in Tavernier off Mile Marker 92.2, you can enjoy a piece roadside in the secret garden or else take a pie to go.

-4. Relax in Islamorada
+5. Relax in Islamorada